 - iOS dating app development – $64 000.

 - Android dating app development – $59 000.

 These approximate calculations take us to the main question after the decision to make a dating app – what are the expenses?
 For a Tinder-like application with basic features, similar design, and functionality patterns, you can consider:

 - $55 000 as a starting point for a basic dating app;

 - up to $70 000 for a single-platform app;

-With all the above, dating apps are definitely trending and there seem to be no decline as we have already settled in on our mobile phones is the way to meet people.
-Facebook is working on the Tinder-ish functionality, called “Discover People”.
-The demand being out there requires extra work from designers and developers in terms of creating a more robust yet simple experience.
+With all the above, dating apps are definitely trending, now more than ever, and there seems to be no decline as we have already settled in on our mobile phones as the way to meet people.
+The demand that is out there requires extra work from designers and developers in terms of creating a more robust yet simple experience.

 We are just that.
 Our experience in building socializing apps is enough to be functionally ready to take on a dating app, not to mention the passion we have for this exciting journey.
-Now let’s build Tinder’s greatest rival!
+Looking for a dating app development company?
+Let’s build Tinder’s greatest rival together!
+Reach us.

 This article about how to create a dating app was originally published in September 2017 and was updated in March 2021 to make it more relevant and comprehensive.